Meet our talented and dedicated administration team.

 Yoni went back to Boston University to obtain his Master's of Education in Counseling, and he stayed on board at BU when he was offered a position as Director of Sleeper Hall, a residence for 600 Boston University freshman and sophomores.
 His next move was to California, where he served as boys' high school counselor at The Webb Schools, an elite boarding school in Claremont, California.
 Yoni then moved to Minneapolis and joined the Heilicher staff.
 He enjoys rooting for the Boston Red Sox, playing squash, and reading fiction, social psychology, and history books.

-Maia Poling, M.ED, General Studies Director, has taught students of varying ages since 2003.
+Maia Poling, M.ED, Associate Head of School, has taught students of varying ages since 2003.
 Prior to rejoining the Heilicher staff, Maia taught at The Blake School in Hopkins, MN.
 She has been a member of Blake's Independent School Association of the Central States (ISACS) re-accreditation steering committee, and also served on Heilicher's own strategic planning task force on academic excellence.
 From 2008-2012, Maia taught fifth and sixth grade general studies at Heilicher.
 In addition to her teaching role, Maia served as the Teacher Development Coordinator, supporting and mentoring new teachers.
 Before making Minneapolis her home in 2008, Maia taught at the San Francisco Day School and was the Associate Director of Day School Summerbridge, a program that increased academic opportunities for highly-motivated, underserved students.

 Maia graduated from the University of San Francisco with a B.A. in communication and then went on to get her Masters in Education at Lewis and Clark College in Portland, OR.
 Maia lives with her husband Patrick and their two sons, Adrian and Otto, in Southwest Minneapolis.